kb5/ngbp/README.md

 ```sh
 $ git commit -a -m "comment about what you changed"
 ```
-To push changes to your repository (so they can be seen within github) run do the following:
+To push changes to your repository (so they can be seen within github) do the following:

 1) Find your "alias"
 ```sh